 Website owners who use Google Consumer Surveys for website satisfaction get:

 - Segmentation by demographics where available.

 - Cross tabs for screening questions (if applicable).

 - Downloadable charts and data sets.

-Note: Because this survey is targeted to a particular site, the demographic populations will reflect those of the site's audience, not the US census.
+Note: Because this survey is targeted to a particular site, the demographic populations will reflect those of the site's audience, not the general population.

 To view the one sheeter for Website Satisfaction Surveys, please click here

 Creating a Google Consumer Surveys for website satisfaction is simple.
 To set up the survey code, you'll need to have access to the source code for your website.

 - Sign into Google Consumer Surveys for website satisfaction to find the code snippet.

 - You have the option to enter the website name and URL, first time survey timing, and survey frequency.